-I've been working in the digital space creating web experiences for a long while now.
+I've been working in the digital space creating web experiences for a long while.
 What started as a curiosity during the time of dial-up modems has continued to be an endlessly fascinating space to explore and create in.

 I take a holistic view and lead digital projects from start to finish.
-Be it taking a hands-on role, or working with dedicated teams, I'm no stranger to any UX, UI or coding part of the process.
+Either by taking a hands-on role and crafting designs, or working with dedicated teams to deliver comprehensive projects — either way, I'm no stranger to any UX, UI or coding part of the process.

 What I love about the whole world of digital design is the potential - all the things that a screen can become at the tap of a finger.